phonedotcom/API-SDK-csharp/docs/SmsApi.md

 # **GetAccountSms**
 > SmsFull GetAccountSms (int? accountId, string smsId)

-Show details of an individual SMS
+This service shows the details of an individual SMS.

-This service shows the details of an individual sms.
+This service shows the details of an individual SMS.
 See Intro to SMS for more info on the properties.
+Note: This API is for users with Account Owner scope access token.
+Users with Extension User scope token should invoke the Extension level Get SMS API with the following definition: GET https://api.phone.com/v4/accounts/:account_id/extensions/:extension_id/sms/:sms_id

 ### Example
 ```csharp